Vikaash19/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 - Generates: Each appointment generates exactly one medical record; each medical record is linked to exactly one appointment (1:1), with total participation on both sides.
 - BilledBy: Each appointment is billed by one bill (1:1), with total participation on both sides.
 - PaidBy: One bill is paid by multiple payments; each payment is linked to exactly one bill (1:M), with total participation on both sides.
-## Extension (Billing):
+## Extension:
-Billing is modeled as a separate entity linked 1:1 with Appointment to capture charges generated for each appointment.
+- Billing is modeled as a separate entity linked 1:1 with Appointment to capture charges for each visit.
+- Payment is modeled as a separate entity linked 1:M with Billing to support multiple payments per bill, allowing for partial or mixed payment methods.
+-
 ## Design Choices:
 - Entities were chosen to capture critical patient management data: patients, doctors, departments, appointments, medical records, billing, and payments.
 - Relationships are designed to efficiently link patients, doctors, appointments, and billing information.